WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 27. From the taskbar, select **Microsoft Edge**.

-28. In Microsoft Edge, enter **`https://lon-svr2.contoso.com`** in the address bar, and then press Enter.
+28. In Microsoft Edge, enter **`https://lon-svr2.contoso.com`** in the address bar, and then select Enter.

 29. Ensure that the **Internet Information Services** page opens and that no certificate error displays.